Introduction

 Anyway, flip over to the front and you're greeted by the tall 6-inch display.
 It looked okay in the mixed lighting of the venue floor and if the Mate 10 lite is any indication, the View 10 will be passable out in the sunlight.
 If we get a chance to review the View 10 in more detail, we'll have more solid numbers.
 The rounded display corners are a nice touch - the Mate 10 Pro's sharp corners are so last year.

-Huawei Honor V10 hands-on review One thing the View 10 has, and the twice as expensive Mate 10 Pro lacks, is a headphone jack.
+One thing the View 10 has, and the twice as expensive Mate 10 Pro lacks, is a headphone jack.
 It's on the bottom of the phone on the one side of the USB-C port.
 The loudspeaker is on the other side.
 Unlike other Huawei phones, the View 10's earpiece doesn't double as a loudspeaker to make a stereo setup of sorts - bummer.

 Up top there's an IR emitter - Huawei is one of the last few holdouts of this useful, yet dying interface.
 Keep it up, Huawei!